pQBL/course-template/README.md

 * YAML uses indentation to denote hierarchy.
 Make sure you indent correctly.
 * YAML wants indentation using spaces, not tabs.
 However, you likely don't need to worry about that as your editor will probably convert tabs to spaces automatically.
 * YAML uses colons to denote key-value pairs.
 Ex. `key1: value1`.
 If the value text contains a colon, you must put the value text in quotation marks.
 Ex. `key1: "See the following: value"`.

+## Practical tips

+If a page has multiple skills you will see that the questions numbering will start over.
+That is because the tool independently generates questions for each skill listed under a page.